2026 Commencement

 Hampton Inn

-- Booking Details: Mention Keuka College Commencement to secure the group rate.
+Booking Details: Mention Keuka College Commencement to secure the group rate.
 Availability is limited, and the group rate is not guaranteed once the room block is full.
+Guests are responsible for booking and paying for their own rooms directly with the hotel.

 Microtel